 - American Academy of Audiology (AAA) New investigator award. $10,000 (2011).
 Sensory Integration and Sensory Interference in Individuals with Hearing Impairment and Individuals with Normal Hearing.
 Principal Investigator: Dr. Kristi Buckley; Co-Investigator: Dr. Michael Schutz

-- Social Sciences and Humanities Research Council (SSHRC) Explore Standard Research Grant. $5,905 (2016-2020).
+- SSHRC Explore – Standard Research and Creative & Performing Arts Grant. $5,905 (2017).
 Exploring changes in the perceptual power for cues for emotion.
 Principal Investigator: Dr. Michael Schutz

-- Research grant. $5,950 (2015).
+- Arts Research Board. $5,950 (2015).
 Developing software to facilitate novel study of multi-limb movement and rhythm perception.
 Principal Investigator: Dr. Michael Schutz

-- Research grant. $4,891 (2013).
+- Arts Research Board. $4,891 (2013).
 Moved by music: How composers and performers convey emotion in music.
 Principal Investigator: Dr. Michael Schutz

-- Research grant. $5,244 (2012).
+- Arts Research Board. $5,244 (2012).
 Surveying the sounds used in auditory perception research.
 Principal Investigator: Dr. Michael Schutz

-- Research grant. $6,695 (2011).
+- Arts Research Board. $6,695 (2011).
 Exploring the communication of emotion in western music.
 Principal Investigator: Dr. Michael Schutz

-- Research grant. $7,000 (2009).
+- Arts Research Board. $7,000 (2009).
 Are percussive sounds processed in a special manner?
 Principal Investigator: Dr. Michael Schutz

 - Travel grant. $1,261 (2017).
 Presentation at the Rhythm Perception and Production Workshop (RPPW) (Birmingham, UK).